The easy vegan cheesecake recipe that even non vegans love… with no cashews, and NO tofu!

 Vegan Cheesecake Recipe–With NO Cashews!

-- 24 oz vegan cream cheese, such as TJ vegan or Tofutti
+- 24 oz cream cheese, such as TJ vegan or Tofutti OR vegan cream cheese

 - 2 cups plain yogurt, such as coconutmilk, almond, soy, or cashew yogurt